The UTGSU has several levy groups which are funded through the UTGSU via levy fees established through referenda.

 UNIVERSITY OF TORONTO ENVIRONMENTAL RESOURCE NETWORK (UTERN)

 UTERN is the University of Toronto’s Environmental Resource Network, an umbrella organization that serves as the meeting point for everyone in the university community concerned about the health of our environment.
 UTERN encompasses all students at the University of Toronto including undergraduate and graduate students from all three campuses.
 We welcome all funding applications from all undergraduate and graduate students at the University of Toronto.
 More information can be found on the UTERN website.
+Students can opt out of this lev fee as follows:

-STUDENTS FOR BARRIER FREE ACCCESS (SBA)
+STUDENTS FOR BARRIER FREE ACCESS (SBA)

 SEXUAL EDUCATION CENTRE (SEC)